 But even with the knowledge that I could change my body type, I still struggled.

 Sometime later, during one of my short-lived periods of motivation, I stumbled across this website.
 I don’t know what it was, but everything clicked.
 The people who created this website, being former skinny guys themselves, seemed to hit every nail regarding the struggle that I had gone through and how I felt.
 After reading almost all of their free content, I decided to go ahead and buy the program.
 Then I read the entire eBook.
 Twice.

-At the end of the Bony to Beastly Program, I weighed in at around 160lbs or so.
+At the end of the Bony to Beastly Program, I weighed in at around 160 pounds or so.
 I cut afterwards and then bulked again, and just finished another cut to get rid of some excess body fat.
-Here I am 2–3 days ago at the end of my cut:

 Case in point, me.
-I had high testosterone during puberty, but I was skinny as a twig.
-I also never did any weight-bearing exercises, and I ate like a mouse.
-But had I done the right things, my high testosterone production could have helped me build a nice body more easily.
+I had high testosterone during puberty but was skinny as a twig.
+I also never did any weight-bearing exercises and ate like a mouse.
+Had I done the right things, my high testosterone production could have helped me build muscle more easily.

 Testosterone is associated with the following benefits:

-- Assists in expression of male genetic traits (facial hair, body and pubic hair, baldness, and prostate growth)
+- Assists in expressing male genetic traits: facial hair, body and pubic hair, baldness, and prostate growth.

 Symptoms of low testosterone include: